We are fundraising to support our annual trip to a Missouri prairie with youth from St. Louis.

 Story Stitchers Youth Council is creating a new public presentation involving prairies for 2020.
 We are very happy to be welcomed back to Missouri Botanical Garden’s Shaw Nature Reserve as part of this project.

-The raw material, knowledge, facts about prairies, (ideas and photographs) for this will take place on September 22, 2019 during the day through guided hikes and workshops for youth in writing and photography and overnight into September 23rd.
+The raw material, knowledge, facts about prairies, (ideas and photographs) for this will take place in September during the day through guided hikes and workshops for 16-24 year old youth in writing and photography and then an overnight experience for the 18 - 24 year olds.

 Is the path towards peace through Missouri's endangered prairies?

-To The Prairie expands the artistic body of work of African American youth in the Collective, addresses the community need of understanding violence while seeking peace, supports the exploration of new natural settings by both youth and audiences, and supports the greater understanding of Missouri's unique natural heritage in its endangered prairie lands.
+Peace in the Prairie expands the experiences and artistic body of work of African American youth in the Collective, addresses the community need of understanding violence while seeking peace, supports the exploration of new natural settings by both youth and audiences, and supports the greater understanding of Missouri's unique natural heritage in its endangered prairie lands.